Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 1. LNS receives message A from LBS1 for the first time.
 Message is marked as `NonDuplicate` and a cache entry is created.
-1. LNS receives again Message A this time from LBS2.
+1. LNS receives again message A this time from LBS2.
 LNS checks its local cache.
 If it's a cache miss, the message is marked as a `NonDuplicate` and considered as a new telemetry.
 This can happen for example if the second message takes longer than the retention period to arrive.
 If it's a cache hit, the following happens:

 ```mermaid
 stateDiagram-v2